Tour of California race24 April 2018

 The Tour of California, also known as Amgen Tour of California, is a professional cycling event similar to the Tour de France and Giro d’Italia held annually in the United States.

 The cycling road race, sponsored by biotechnology company Amgen, is one of the most important tours in the United States and the only such event in the country that is included in the UCI World Tour calendar and the USA Cycling Professional Tour.
+Its importance is also seen in the fact that William Hill offers you to place bets on the winner of this race.

 The very first edition of the tour was organized in 2006 in the US state of California, and since then, it grew in popularity and currently attracts some of the best riders in the world.